Learn about the general security features involved in deploying Genesys Engage cloud private edition in OpenShift.

 - (For AKS only) Shared secrets are secrets to third-party dependencies that are used by services that are hosted in different namespaces.
 For example, the Tenant Service Postgres database is accessed as read-only by the GWS Config service, which is hosted in a different namespace.

 Data encryption through TLS/SSL

-The Genesys Engage services support the TLS capabilities of the third-party dependencies, based on the details provided by those dependencies.
+The Genesys Engage services support the TLS capabilities of the third-party dependencies, based on the details provided by those dependencies, and only up to the ingress controller.
+Data is not encrypted beyond the ingress controller.
 The credentials associated with each connection are managed through secrets associated with the relevant services.